2026 MCAT Study Guide — Everything You Need to Prepare

 When Can I Take the MCAT?

-Each year, a new set of MCAT test dates and score release dates are posted by AAMC.
+Each year, AAMC posts a new set of MCAT test dates and score release dates.
 MCAT test availability runs from January through September, and you can expect to receive your scores about a month after taking the test.

 When Is the Best Time to Take the MCAT?